-You’ve graduated high school, started college and on your own.
+You’ve graduated high school, started college, and are on your own.
 In a few short years, you’ll be making more money.
 Congratulations!
 This is probably one of the best things about “adulting.”

 Here are the top four questions we hear from new investors, just like you.